ziporah/Marlin/docs/Tutorials/bltouch-en.md

 ![pins-et4](media/pins-et4.jpg)

-For **ET4 models with inductive autolevel** sensor, you will have to **solder a JST header** to the interconnection board (*S-Z serigrafiated*).
+For **ET4 models with capacitive autolevel** sensor, you will have to **solder a JST header** to the interconnection board (*S-Z serigrafiated*).
 Likewise, autolevel will have a **3 pin JST header** in such case, instead of the 2 pins JST header of the regular ET4.

 ![pins-et4](media/adapter-board-et5.jpg)

-Connection diagram for ET4 models with inductive autolevel
+Connection diagram for ET4 models with capacitive autolevel

 ![pins-et4](media/pins-et4-inductivo.jpg)